Tedyst/HikLoad/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.
-If it is an error, please give the output when using the  argument `--debug`.
+If it is an error, please give the output when using the argument `--debug`, or the Debug mode if using `hikload-qt`.

 **To Reproduce**
 The arguments used when running the program/the values put into the GUI if using hikload-qt.